 3. Overnight or multi-day trips

 If a laid-back outdoor adventure is your approach, kayaking on a lake or a bay area is the way to go.
+The unique design and utility value of this type of vessel makes it the ideal day touring kayak.

 Not only are you getting closer to the flora and fauna of inland waters, you are also not spending too much effort and time that a more adventurous kayaking demands like ocean explorations and overnight trips.